idiap/zentas/README.md

 The library can be built, from the `build` directory

 ```
-make -j4
+make -j5
 ```

 The shared library should now be in ./build/zentas (libzentas.so in Linux) and the Python shared library in ./build/python (pyzentas.so in Linux).
-These can be moved/copied elsewhere manually.
+These can be moved/copied elsewhere manually, there is currently no install option for zentas.

 ## USING